Operation Weserübung's effects on Sweden: German demands on Sweden

 In a note to the Swedish government, Germany demanded strict neutrality, no mobilisation, the right to use the Swedish telephone network, the continued shipments of ore and no marine activity beyond Swedish territorial waters.

 In a following note, Sweden declared it would maintain its neutrality but reserved the right to all actions necessary to maintain it.
 Sweden organised its mobilization system so that a personal order by letter was possible as an alternative to official proclamations, which led to 320,000 men being raised in a few weeks.

 Effects on Sweden

 Evaluation of German capabilities

-The impressive and successful operation led to a Swedish tendency to overrate the German capabilities in staging coup-like invasions.

-That led to the Swedish government being much more responsive to the Supreme Commanders requests for heightened readiness.
-It also resulted in discussions and evaluations over how to respond to an hypothetic German demand to transit troops to Norway.
+The successful operation led to a Swedish tendency to overrate the German capabilities in staging coup-like invasions.
+This led to the Swedish government being much more responsive to the Supreme Commanders requests for heightened readiness.
+It also resulted in discussions and evaluations over how to respond to an hypothetical German demand to transit troops to Norway.